adafruit/circuitpython-org/_board/arduino_nano_rp2040_connect.md

   - Breadboard-Friendly
 ---

-Meet the only connected RP2040 board.
+Meet the first connected RP2040 board.
 It fits the Arduino Nano form factor, making it a small board with BIG features.

 The brain of the board is the Raspberry Pi RP2040 silicon; a dual-core Arm Cortex M0+ running at 133MHz.
 It has 264KB of SRAM, and the 16MB of flash memory is off-chip to give you extra storage.